 In July of 2008, Dr. Miller was named Executive Director of the NC State University Entrepreneurship Initiative – now known as NC State Entrepreneurship.
 In this role, he is leading a campus-wide effort to empower students as entrepreneurial thinkers, leaders and doers.
-He is currently serving as Vice Provost for Distance Education and Learning Technology Applications (DELTA).
-In his role as Vice Provost, Dr. Miller is responsible for strategy, deployment, and implementation of the university’s learning technologies and distance education programs.
+He previously served as Vice Provost for Distance Education and Learning Technology Applications (DELTA).
+In that role, Dr. Miller was responsible for the strategy, deployment, and implementation of the university’s learning technologies and distance education programs.

 Dr. Miller has taught courses in computer architecture, microprocessor systems design, C and C++ software design and technology entrepreneurship.
 He is the author or co-author of more than 50 scholarly publications in areas including technology entrepreneurship, engineering education, distance education technologies, medical instrumentation, computer architecture, neural networks, communications, and signal processing.

-He instituted and directs the NC State University Engineering Entrepreneurs Program, a program that challenges its students to change the world and radically improve the human condition.
+In 1993 he instituted the NC State University Engineering Entrepreneurs Program, a program that challenges its students to change the world and radically improve the human condition.
 He is also a member of the Academy of Outstanding Teachers at North Carolina State University and recipient of the 1995 Joseph M. Biedenbach Outstanding Engineering Educator award from the IEEE “for innovative teaching methods and for empowering students as entrepreneurs.”

 Dr. Miller was named ‘Tar Heel of the Week’ in January of 2000 for his work with engineering student entrepreneurs.
 He also founded and served as president of X Engineering Software Systems Corporation, developer of the first native X-Window spreadsheet.